-DISSEMINATION OF INFORMATIONTO APRON USERS
+DISSEMINATION OF INFORMATION TO APRON USERS

-- 1.1 The information to be provided to apron users may include the following: - a) the type of operating restriction; - b) the duration of the operating restriction, if known; - c) mitigation measures to be applied; - d) the operational impact of the operating restriction; - e) availability of aircraft parking stands; - f) restrictions on aircraft parking stands; - g) availability of fixed installations at aircraft parking stands; - h) special parking procedures; - i) temporary change of driving routes; - j) work in progress; and - k) any other information that has operational significance to the apron users.

-1.2 The dissemination of operational information does not necessarily require a technical system to be developed.
+- a) the type of operating restriction; - b) the duration of the operating restriction, if known; - c) mitigation measures to be applied; - d) the operational impact of the operating restriction; - e) availability of aircraft parking stands; - f) restrictions on aircraft parking stands; - g) availability of fixed installations at aircraft parking stands; - h) special parking procedures; - i) temporary change of driving routes; - j) work in progress; and - k) any other information that has operational significance to the apron users. - 1.2 The dissemination of operational information does not necessarily require a technical system to be developed.
 The methods and the means to be used will depend on the complexity of the aerodrome, in particular, the number of organizations or apron users needing to be informed.